erkaobao/math/_teaching/2024_spring_8365_course_content.md

 - 11.4 Principal bundles and connections
 - 11.5 Connections and covariant derivatives
 - 11.6 Horizontal lifts
-- 11.7 An application to the classification of principal \( G \)-bundles up to isomorphism
+- 11.7 An application to the classification of principal $G$-bundles up to isomorphism
 - 11.8 Connections, covariant derivatives and pull-back bundles